 A Bank Reconciliation Reconciles the Bank Statement with the Company's Cash Account

 A bank reconciliation is a fundamental accounting process that matches the company’s cash account in the general ledger with the bank statement provided by the financial institution.
-This process ensures accuracy in financial reporting, identifies discrepancies, and maintains the integrity of a company’s cash flow records.
-By aligning these two sources of information, businesses can detect errors, prevent fraud, and make informed financial decisions Practical, not theoretical..
+Practically speaking, this process ensures accuracy in financial reporting, identifies discrepancies, and maintains the integrity of a company’s cash flow records.
+By aligning these two sources of information, businesses can detect errors, prevent fraud, and make informed financial decisions It's one of those things that adds up..

 Why Is Bank Reconciliation Important?